Of all the stresses motherhood brings — and it brings many — one of the biggest is returning to work after having a baby.

 4. Take advantage of your company’s benefits

-If you’re feeling overwhelmed or find yourself experiencing symptoms of severe anxiety or depression, consider turning to the resources your employer may have in place part of its workplace health and benefits program.
+If you’re feeling overwhelmed or find yourself experiencing symptoms of anxiety or depression, consider turning to the resources your employer may have as part of its workplace health and benefits program.

 5. Remember that adjustment takes time